 We, Freelancer Financials, are such specialists.
 We secure mortgages for contractors based on their contract rate alone.

-Why only use contractor friendly mortgage lenders?
+Why we only use vetted contractor friendly mortgage lenders

 For a long time, capital and interest (repayment) mortgages have ruled the roost.
 But lenders are looking at all options to help support the UK housing market.

 As a contractor, you’re not restricted in any way if you go through the right channels.